-As part of the DAAD funded scholarship program STIBET III – Matching Funds, the International Psychoanalytic University Berlin is thrilled to announce the implementation of five scholarships for international students demonstrating academic excellence.
-This opportunity is available to students beginning the MA Psychology study course with a clinical focus or German Track at the IPU Berlin during the winter term of 2021/2022.
-A further criterion states that the candidate must have obtained their bachelor’s degree in either Argentina, Canada, Colombia, Israel, or USA.
+As part of the DAAD funded scholarship program STIBET III – Matching Funds, the International Psychoanalytic University Berlin is thrilled to announce the implementation of three scholarships for new international students demonstrating academic excellence.

 Step 1: Carefully read through this link.